 Some of the services the library provides are:

-- Remote access to the library's online catalog and full-text databases
+- Remote access to the library's discovery system and full-text databases

 - Textbook collection for in-library use